TeX

 -- converts Open Office documents to Latex documents.
 (Open Office is a free

 program similar to Microsoft Word; in fact, it can accept most Word documents.)
+This program is written in

 - Another